-Since I am world renown, in my own mind, a professional photographer, I earn most of my living from photography, and know everything, somebody from a local camera club asked me:
+Since I am a world renown a professional photographer, at least in my own mind, I earn most of my living from photography and I know everything, somebody from a local camera club asked me:

 I want to start becoming a professional photographer, part-time, to supplement my income.
 I want to “do children”.
 Which camera should I get?
 I don’t want to spend too much money!